Founder and Principal

 Academics and Research

-Julie will teach design studio and environmental technology at Parsons The New School this Fall 2016.
+She teaches Enviro Tech at Pratt Institute in the Graduate Interior Design program.
+Last year she taught Enviro Tech and Design Studio at Parsons The New School focusing in on urban food systems and communities in Brooklyn.
 In Spring 2016, she co-taught an architecture studio at Syracuse University titled Speculative Cities: Affordable Housing.
 Students were engaged in design as well as taking part in a series of lectures and panel discussions immersing them in NYC current and past Affordable Housing issues with a project sited in the Gowanus section of Brooklyn.
-Julie also co-taught an advanced course on Environmental Technologies: Sustainable Elements at Pratt Institute for Master students in Interior Design.

 At University of Pennsylvania Masters of Architecture Program, she received several awards including an AIA Medal and National AIA Scholarship, Gutman Scholarship, Mario Romanach Award, T-Square Club Award and the Dales Traveling fellowship.
 She was also awarded the Alice Paul Award for campus leadership for her work in planning 2 symposiums (Urbanism at the Margins: Women in Design and Re-Possessing Urban Space).